renatoalmeida49/Medicenter/README.md

 # Medicenter

-Front page of a ficticional hospital.
+Front page of a fictional hospital.
 All responsive.

 ## Tools used: